wolberine/docs/markdown/reference/dash/sdk.md

 #### .getAvgSignalStrength()

-Prints the average signal strength of the Wifi connection.
+Returns the average signal strength of the Wifi connection.

 **Parameters:** None

+**Returns:** the average signal strength (string)

 #### .getMaxSignalStrength()

-Prints the max signal strength of the Wifi connection.
+Returns the max signal strength of the Wifi connection.

 **Parameters:** None

+**Returns:** the maximum signal strength (string)

 #### .getSSID()